15 Best Podcast Software Solutions in 2025

 Audacity is one of the best podcast recording software that is also free to use.

-Audacity is a free and open source recording software.
+Audacity is a free and open-source recording software.

 When it comes to the best podcast software that’s free, you will be hard-pressed to find one that beats Audacity.
 This program records podcasts and has many editing tools to make the final results stunning.
-Audacity for Mac is rated as one of the best podcast software for mac users.
+Audacity for Mac is rated as one of the best podcast software programs for Mac users.

 The software lets you play around with audio and video by cutting, copying, or mixing.